 8. If you feel sick and especially have the norovirus or a fever, get off the trail and stay away from others.
 Know the symptoms of each type of virus.
 (Noro for instance is the stomach bug with runs and vomiting.
 Coronovirus is a fever and dry cough with chest irritation.
 The common cold is a sore throat and runny nose and usually no fever).

 Related Links: The Virus and Maildrops.

-Need to be at home for a while?
-Check out my Hiking Adventure Series on the Appalachian Trail - Mountains Madness and Miracles and the Florida Trails - Gators Guts and Glory!
+Check out my Blissful Hiking Adventure and my series of books on the Appalachian Trail - Mountains Madness and Miracles and the Florida Trails - Gators Guts and Glory!